 What to do following an accident with a rental car vehicle

-If you find yourself at the scene of a car accident involving a rental car vehicle, you should take the following steps immediately afterwards to protect your rights.
+If you find yourself at the scene of a car accident involving a rental car vehicle, according to some car accident attorneys you should take the following steps immediately afterwards to protect your rights.

 1) Take photos of the vehicles, the scene of the accident, the adverse driver’s license and the rental car contract.

 2) It is very important to call the police.
 They will document and take down all necessary information.

 4) Contact your own insurance company right away to